Approximate and Robust Bounded Job Start Scheduling for Royal Mail Delivery Offices

 \subsection{Uncertainty Setting}

 Figure~\ref{Fig:Two_Stage_Model} illustrates the two-stage setting for solving BJSP under uncertainty.
 The Figure~\ref{Fig:Two_Stage_Model} setting is most similar to the \cite{Liebchen2009} recoverable robustness setting, but also has connections to other two-stage optimization problems under uncertainty \cite{BenTal2004,Bertsimas2010,Hanasusanto2015}.
 Stage 1 computes a feasible, efficient schedule $\mathcal{S}$ for an initial nominal instance $I$ of the problem with a set $\mathcal{J}$ of jobs and vector of processing times $p$.
 After stage 1, there is uncertainty realization and a different, perturbed vector $\tilde{p}$ of processing times becomes known.
-Stage 2 transforms $\mathcal{S}$ into a feasible, efficient solution $\tilde{\mathcal{S}}$ for the perturbed instance $\tilde{I}$ with vector $\tilde{p}$ of processing times.
-Designing and analyzing a two-stage robust optimization method necessitates (i) defining the uncertainty set of the problem and (ii) quantifying the solution robustness.
+Stage 2 transforms $\mathcal{S}$ into a feasible, efficient solution $\tilde{\mathcal{S}}$ for the perturbed instance $\tilde{I}$ with vector $\tilde{p}$ of processing times, using machine augmentation.
+Designing and analyzing a two-stage robust optimization method necessitates (i) defining the uncertainty set structure and (ii) quantifying the solution robustness.